 Highly Acidic Foods

-Citrus fruit, tomato products and pickled food products can do harm to your compost.
-High acidity can actually kill the good bacteria that helps break down the material in your compost pile.
+Citrus fruit, tomato products, and pickled food products can do harm to your compost.
+High acidity can actually kill the good bacteria that help break down the material in your compost pile.

 While human and pet waste is “organic” do you really want the remnants of Taco Tuesday to be spread all over your lawn and garden in the near future?
 Probably not.
 Besides the fact that the idea just stinks, pet and animal waste can create a health risk, rendering your compost pile completely useless (and unbearably smelling).